The Best Places to Watch Epcot’s Fireworks (Restaurants, Fastpass, and more!)

 See how it says “Disney Traders” smack in the middle of the map below?
 That’s where the Fastpass viewing area is.

-I’ve heard that the view is a very good one, and certainly this photo is fantastic.
+I’ve heard that the view is a very good one, and certainly this photo of Illuminations is fantastic.

 Illuminations View from Fastpass+ location at Epcot Walt Disney World